 We are commited to facilitating successful and engaging partnerships between you and our SC partner.
 SC Program staff work closely with faculty and community partners to incorporate community projects.
 We also work to provide local knowledge and deeper understandings of the issues, which guarantees that projects are innovative and fit the community needs.
 ISU is proud of the successful community engagement and experiential learning opportunities our faculty help provide students, and we intend to uphold this success.

 At the end of each SC course, the materials and presentations should be sent to the Sustainability Coordinator to compile and create individual reports to be submitted to the city partner and publicized.
 Course materials do not have to reflect the report template, but should have the flexibility to fit into the structure within the report template.

 Please take the time to read through the entire Faculty Guide for the SC program and find information about your role within this partnership.
-If you have questions that are not answered here, send an email to the Sustainability Coordinator and they will help you find what you need.

 The Center for Community Engagement is a useful resource for faculty that need creative assistance or insight into the experiential learning project integration.
 They can offer insight into curricular challenges with integrating these projects.The CCE is intentionally involved in the SC program to provide faculty with varying levels of experiential learning experience the direct connection to experts.

 The Faculty Center for Teaching Excellence is another resource to use when you need insight into instructional design.
 FCTE staff are excellent at assisting our faculty with instructional aspects to all courses and assist the SC program during the faculty seminar.
 They are a great resource for developing instructional strategies and identifying other resources related to instruction.